Thin coronal jets and plasmoid-mediated reconnection: Insights from Solar Orbiter observations and Bifrost simulations: Discussion and conclusions

-To our knowledge, this is the smallest plasmoid forming and propagating within a current sheet ever reported in coronal observations.
-The most similar scenario is described by \cite{Mandal_etal:2022}, who reported blobs with sizes between 1-2~Mm within the current sheet of a coronal jet observed at the limb.
-More recently, \cite{Cheng_etal:2023} identified blob-like features in HRI$_{\mathrm{EUV}}$ observations.
-These authors referred to them as outflow blobs, which propagate along the fan surface of a CBP and the jet spine: features similar to those reported in active region jets using AIA \citep[see, e.g.,][]{JoshiR_etal:2017,Zhang_Ni:2019,Mulay_etal:2023}.
-Such blobs are likely related to density enhancements produced by slow-mode shocks following plasmoid-mediated reconnection (see, e.g., the spine of the jet in the $n_e n_H$ panel of Fig.~\ref{fig:figure_06}), and could therefore be considered indirect evidence of this reconnection regime.
+Plasmoids have a long and rich history in physics \citep[][]{Furth_etal:1963}, and their theoretical understanding has significantly advanced, with key developments in the regime of fast reconnection driven by plasmoid instabilities \citep[e.g.,][among many others]{Loureiro_etal:2007,Bhattacharjee_etal:2009,Uzdensky_etal:2010,Loureiro_etal:2012}.
+To our knowledge, the direct evidence presented here constitutes the smallest plasmoid forming and propagating within a current sheet ever reported in coronal EUV observations.
+Thus, our findings contribute to the large body of observational and numerical efforts regarding plasmoids developed over the past decade.
+These include observational plasmoid diagnostics supported by simulations in various eruptive contexts \citep[e.g.,][]{Innes_etal:2015,Rouppe-van-der-Voort_etal:2017,Kumar_etal:2019b,Yan_etal:2022,Cheng_etal:2024}; advanced MHD models capturing plasmoid dynamics \citep[e.g.,][]{Ni_etal:2015,Wyper_etal:2016,Nobrega-Siverio_etal:2017,Hansteen_etal:2019,Ni_etal:2021,Li_etal:2023,Sen_Moreno-Insertis:2025}; as well as ultra-high-resolution \Halpha\ observations revealing the finest-scale signatures of magnetic reconnection \citep[e.g.,][]{Rouppe-van-der-Voort_etal:2023,Kumar_etal:2024}.
+The most similar plasmoid scenarios to our observations, combining HRI$_{\mathrm{EUV}}$ and AIA observations, are described by \cite{Mandal_etal:2022}, who reported blobs with sizes between 1-2~Mm within the current sheet of a coronal jet observed at the limb, and by \cite{Cheng_etal:2023}, who identified blob-like features with lifetimes ranging from 5 to 105~s.
+The latter referred to them as outflow blobs, which propagate along the fan surface of a CBP and the jet’s outer spine.
+These types of blobs (plasmoids) have also been reported using AIA alone in similar jet contexts \citep[see, e.g.,][]{Zhang_Ji:2014,Zhang_Ni:2019,Kumar_etal:2019b,JoshiR_etal:2020,Mulay_etal:2023}.

 The plasmoid analyzed in this paper represents the clearest observational case identified in our dataset.
 However, the animation associated with Case 08 (Fig.~\ref{fig:context}) reveals intermittent jetting activity and dynamic behavior of the current sheet, strongly suggesting that multiple plasmoids may be forming and evolving throughout the event, even if only one is clearly resolved.
 It is important to emphasize that detecting and tracking such plasmoids requires a delicate balance between high spatial resolution, high temporal cadence, and sufficient exposure time.
 In Case 08, the cadence is $\Delta t = 5$~s (see Table~\ref{tab:solo_observations}), which allows us to clearly resolve the small-scale plasmoid in four consecutive frames.
 The exposure time is $\mathrm{t}_{\mathrm{exp}} = 1.65$~s, which provides enough signal while still being short enough not to compromise the cadence.
 By contrast, when the exposure time drops to $\mathrm{t}_{\mathrm{exp}} = 0.70$~s, as in Case 11, the jet and associated features in the coronal hole become significantly noisier and harder to analyze.
 Thus, based on the instrumental configurations of Cases 01 and 08, along with previous similar reports \citep{Mandal_etal:2022,Cheng_etal:2023}, we tentatively suggest that an exposure time in the range $\mathrm{t}_{\mathrm{exp}} \in [1.65, 2.80]$~s and a cadence of $\Delta t \in [3, 5]$~s could provide an optimal balance for studying plasmoid-related signatures in comparable scenarios using HRI$_{\mathrm{EUV}}$.